naninovel/docs/docs/guide/characters.md

 When an appearance is not specified (eg, `@char CharId` without previously setting any appearance), a default appearance will be used; default appearance of the layered characters equals to how the layered prefab looks in the editor.

-The video below demonstrates hot to setup a layered character and control it via naninovel commands.
+The video below demonstrates how to setup a layered character and control it via naninovel commands.

 <div class="video-container">
     <iframe src="https://www.youtube-nocookie.com/embed/Bl3kXrg8tiI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>